1. What Kliofem® is and what it is used for

 3. How to take Kliofem®

 Always take this medicine exactly as your doctor has told you.
 Check with your doctor or pharmacist if you are unsure.

 Take one tablet once a day, at about the same time each day.
 Take the tablet with a glass of water.

 Take a tablet every day without stopping.
 After you have used all 28 tablets in a calendar pack, go straight to using the next pack.

 For further information on the use of the calendar pack, see USER INSTRUCTIONS at the end of the package leaflet.

 You may start treatment with Kliofem® on any convenient day.

 However, if you are switching from an HRT product when you have monthly bleeding, start your treatment straight after the bleeding has ended.

 If you take more Kliofem® than you should

-If you have taken more Kliofem® than you should, talk to your doctor or pharmacist.
-An overdose of Kliofem® could make you feel sick or vomit.
+If you have taken more Kliofem® than you should, talk to a doctor or pharmacist as soon as possible.

 If you forget to take Kliofem®

 Forgetting a dose may increase the likelihood of breakthrough bleeding and spotting if you still have your womb.

 If you stop taking Kliofem®

 If you would like to stop taking Kliofem®, talk to your doctor first.
 Your doctor will explain the effects of stopping treatment and discuss other possibilities with you.

 If you need to have surgery

 If you are going to have surgery, tell the surgeon that you are taking Kliofem®.
 You may need to stop taking Kliofem® about 4 to 6 weeks before the operation to reduce the risk of a blood clot (see section 2, Blood clots in a vein (venous thromboembolism)).
 Ask your doctor when you can start taking Kliofem® again.

 4. Possible side effects